humblecoder00/vue-vuex-stock-simulator/README.md

-# Vuex stock trading simulator
+# Vue & Vuex stock trading simulator

 Extended version of the exercise project `stock-trader` from `Vue JS 2 - The Complete Guide` course made by Maximilian Schwarzmüller.